 3. Pick your email address and designate where it should forward

-This is where we’ll pick an email address, so whether you go with your name or something like [email protected] or [email protected], just make sure it’s what you want so you don’t have to change it in the future.
+This is where we’ll pick an email address, so whether you go with your name or something like hello@ or info@, just make sure it’s what you want so you don’t have to change it in the future.
 This is the email you’ll use to set up other services like social media accounts, if you don’t have those as well.

 While you can make your account a “catch-all” account, meaning anything that gets sent to a random email address at your domain will get sent to you, but I’d recommend not to do this since you’ll generally receive a lot more spam emails (ie. “Hi Webmaster!”).